DylanMeeus/springboot_jwt_blog/_posts/2016-04-13-authentication-in-golang.markdown

 ### Authentication in Golang

 To start, let’s secure our API endpoints.
-We will do this by adding a middleware/handler that will check for and verify a JWT.
+We did this earlier with manual generation and verification of the JWT, but now we'll expand on the functionality here.
 We will utilize the `auth0/go-jwt-middleware` and `dgrijalva/jwt-go` libraries for dealing with the JWT.
 Additionally, we will utilize the `joho/godotenv` library so that we can store our Auth0 credentials outside of our `main.go` file.
 Let's see what our implemented code looks like.

 ```
 package main